Skip to main content

 FMCSA operating authority for a property motor carrier is granted under 49 USC §13902 and processed through Form OP-1.
 The application produces an MC number - the federally-issued operating authority that lets you legally accept interstate freight under your own banner.
 Without an MC, a new trucking company can only haul intrastate (within one state, on intrastate-only authority) or lease on to another carrier's MC.

 The OP-1 is one piece of a five-item federal stack a new motor carrier needs: USDOT number (the safety/compliance ID, separate from MC), MC number (operating authority via OP-1), BOC-3 process agent designation (49 CFR Part 366), BMC-91 insurance filing (49 CFR Part 387), and UCR registration.
-The OP-1 starts the 21-day FMCSA vetting window — every supporting filing has to land before day 21 for authority to activate.
+The application starts FMCSA review - and under 49 CFR §365.109T the BOC-3 and insurance filings are due within 20 days of the application notice publishing in the FMCSA Register.

-The 21-day window timeline
+The FMCSA review timeline

-FMCSA holds the 21-day vetting window under 49 CFR §365.109 for every new OP-1.
-During the window, FMCSA reviews the application, checks for prior denied/revoked authorities under any related entity, and waits for the BOC-3 and insurance filings to land.
-At day 21, if everything is in order, authority activates automatically.
-Most applicants land their authority between day 21 and day 35; some take 6 weeks if anything in the file needs follow-up.
+FMCSA estimates 20-25 business days of processing for every new applicant.
+During that review, FMCSA checks the application, screens for prior denied/revoked authorities under any related entity, publishes the accepted application in the FMCSA Register as a preliminary grant, and waits for the BOC-3 and insurance filings to land.
+Once everything is in order, authority activates.
+Most applicants land their authority between week 4 and week 5; some take 6 weeks if anything in the file needs follow-up.

 See the how-to-apply walkthrough for the step-by-step.
 The MC vs DOT comparison and how-long FAQ cover the timing detail.